3mcd/web-udp/README.md

 ### Metadata

 The `metadata` option in `Client.connect` is used to send arbitrary handshake data immediately after establishing a connection.
-When a new connection is opened, the remote client can access this data on the `metadata` property of the connection object without having to subscribe to the remote client's messages.
-This data is sent over a secure `RTCDataChannel`, making it a good candidate for sensitive data like passwords.
+When a new connection is established, the remote client can access this data on the `metadata` property of the connection object without having to subscribe to the remote client's messages.
+Handshake metadata is transmitted over a secure `RTCDataChannel`, making it a good candidate for sensitive data like passwords.

-In the below example, a server can handle authentication before subscribing to the client's messages:
+In the below example, a server handles authentication before subscribing to the client's messages:

 ```js
 // client.js